 On the second day of the Urban Futures festival (Thursday March 17th), an excursion to Overvecht offered an opportunity to experience first-hand the 'evolutionary potential of the present’: concrete projects which exemplify the future potential of this neighbourhood.

-A select transdisciplinary group of practitioners, scientists, policy makers and other stakeholders visited Overvecht to witness new stories about the future of this neighborhood as they are unfolding in the present, with the idea that in present innovation you can can see glimpses of the future.
+A select transdisciplinary group of practitioners, scientists, policy makers and other stakeholders visited Overvecht to witness new stories about the future of this neighbourhood as they are unfolding in the present, with the idea that in present innovation you can see glimpses of the future.
 In three groups, the participants visited three projects in which they could experience different visions of the future for Overvecht, and their methods to get there.

 The idea of the excursion was to provide an applied mission statement of the Urban Futures Studio: to take the abstract ideas discussed during the conference the day before, and make them concrete and tangible by showing what they mean in real practice.
 Overvecht offered an ideal place to do so.
-It is a typical modernist neighborhood developed in the mid-1900’s that now faces many challenges: health, unemployment, safety, social cohesion, unsustainability.
+It is a typical modernist neighbourhood developed in the mid-1900’s that now faces many challenges: health, unemployment, safety, social cohesion, unsustainability.
 At the same time, many projects and initiatives in Overvecht deal with these challenges and by that help to create a new future for Overvecht.
 By visiting some of these projects, the group was able to see, touch, hear and feel the opportunities and tensions of working towards a new future.

 Read also this personal account of the excursion (in Dutch) by Ingrid van Gaalen, one of the participants of the excursion.